AntonSarr/anomeda/docs/usage_guide.md

 After one trend is fitted, the algorithm tries to find a point which will reduce the total VAE if we "break" the trend there and reestimate trends for the left and the right part of a time-series.
 The left and right trends which reduce the VAE the most are now our current trends.
 If we already fitted enough trends, defined by `max_n_trends`, or the current VAE is at least by `min_var_reduction` lower from what we saw using one trend, the algorithm stops and returns the trends.
 Otherwise, it starts to "break" each trend into two pieces the same way as described.

-When a breaking point is being searched, all the points with presented data are used as candidates.
-What is important, some kind of a *regularization* is used during the search.
-Choosing a point located closer to the ends of a considered range is penalized more to balance the number of samples in the left and right parts of the range.
+When a breaking point is being searched, either all points with presented data or a randomly sampled points are used as candidates.
+What is important, a kind of a *regularization* is used during the search.
+Choosing a point located closer to the ends of an index range is penalized more than closer to the center.
+It was made to balance the number of samples in the left and right parts of the range.
 The low number of samples in one of the parts may cause a lower error variance there, which will hinder extracting long and consistent trends.

 The method returns all the trends and the breaking points: